What Can You Do For a Dog With Hip Problems?

 Osteochondrosis causes abnormal cartilage growth and it mostly affects young and rapidly growing large and giant breeds such as Great Danes, Rottweilers and Labradors, to name a few.
 The cartilage doesn’t convert into bone, instead, this thickened cartilage becomes weak and loose.

 Scientists consider that the main cause of this condition is genetics and the first signs start to appear under the age of one.
-The key signals are stiffness and lameness, while examination may reveal swollen and painful joints.
+If your dog has hip pain, the key signals are stiffness and lameness, while examination may reveal swollen and painful joints.
 A CT scan is required for a more accurate diagnosis.

 How to manage hip problems in dogs